Rellenong Bangus Recipe (Stuffed Milk Fish)

 - If you feel the meat is entirely separated from the skin, remove the handle, squeeze and push out meat (with the big bone), starting from the tail going out through the head.
 This way, you will be able to push out the whole meat without cutting an opening on the skin.

 - Marinate skin and head of fish with soy sauce and calamansi ( lime ) juice.
 Set aside.
-Boil fish meat in a little water.
+Boil fish meat in a cup of water.
 Drain.
 Pick out bones.
 Flake meat.

 - Saute garlic until brown.
-Add onion and tomatoes.
-Stir in fish meat, carrot, and pepper.
-Season with salt, vetsin, ground pepper, and Worcestershire sauce.
-Add raisins.
+Add onion and saute.
+Add carrot and stir for 2 minutes.
+Stir in fish meat, green peas, raisins, ground pork and bell pepper.
+Season with salt and ground pepper, oyster sauce and Worcestershire sauce.
+Saute for a few minutes then turn off heat.

 - Garnish with sliced fresh tomato, spring onions or parsley.
 Serve with catsup.